 In 1983, Mike was a founding partner of Ohrenstein & Brown, LLP, whose insurance practice was rated “Tier 1” By “U.S. News & World Report,” and was the only Long Island Firm to be ranked as Tier 1 for the insurance area.
 He has frequently been called upon to litigate significant and unusual cases in many states throughout the country.
 Mike represented a large satellite operator in a “life insurance” claim when several satellites suffered “shortened lives” due to manufacturing and design defects.
 When an insurer and one of the nation’s largest banks had a dispute over the meaning of a unique insurance policy involving the country’s largest fleet of leased automobiles and involving hundreds of millions of dollars, Mike was asked to defend the insurer in North Carolina.
 Mike has also represented major hospitals in disputes with HMOs and is also an experienced commercial and employment practice litigator.

 Mike also represents insurers, brokers, and insureds in developing structures for insurance programs and in dealing with the regulatory aspects of those programs.
-Mike regularly represents clients with matters before the New York Department of Insurance, and is counsel to a number of national insurance programs.
+Mike regularly represents clients with matters before the New York Department of Financial Services and has served as counsel to a number of national insurance programs.